NLnetLabs/routinator/README.md

 and RPSL, or run as a service that periodically downloads and verifies RPKI data.
 Routers can connect to Routinator to fetch verified RPKI data via the RTR protocol.
-The built-in HTTP server offers a user interface and endpoints for the various file formats, as well as logging and status.
+The built-in HTTP server offers a user interface and endpoints for the various file formats, as well as logging, status and Prometheus monitoring.

 If you have any feedback, we would love to hear from you.
 Don’t hesitate to [create an issue on Github](https://github.com/NLnetLabs/routinator/issues/new)